 RURAL SEARCH & RESCUE (RS&R) - The effort of attempting to locate, locating, stabilizing, and removing to a secure area, such persons who are lost, stranded, injured, or in areas of danger.
 This involves searching by air, ground, and waterborne vehicles for missing persons.
-This function is under the direction of Emergency Support Function 9 - Search and Rescue and supported by ESF-4 Fire.
+This function is under the direction of ESF-9 - Search and Rescue and supported by ESF-4 Fire.

 SITUATION REPORTS (SITREPs) - Using statistical, narrative and graphical information from response and recovery operations that help paint the overall picture of the situation.
-SITREPs should include information pertaining to major actions taken unmet needs and recommended actions, priority issues and request, and an overall narrative situation.
+SITREPs should include information pertaining to major actions taken, unmet needs and recommended actions, priority issues and requests, and an overall narrative situation.

 MEDICAL NEEDS (MN) - Citizens who have medical conditions where they need electricity to sustain life.
-This function is under the direction of Emergency Support Function 8 - Health and Medical.
+This function is under the direction of ESF- 8 - Health and Medical.

 SUPPLY AND PROCUREMENT SERVICE - Composed of all supply and procurement sources and resources, public, private, and those not otherwise under Federal or State control, located in Colleton County prior to or entering the county subsequent to disaster.
-This function is under the direction of Emergency Support Function 7 - Logistics.
+This function is under the direction of ESF- 7 - Logistics.